ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/hgss-code_injection/hgss-code_injection.md

 The manual insertion process also mandates that you keep track of things in your synthetic overlay as it fills up--which is where that marker comes in as a reminder when the user is scrolling through their code binaries and forgets what each bit of otherwise-meaningless hexadecimal is.
 Sharing this with other people places this smack-dab in the middle of their synthetic overlays and cuts down on continuous free space that they may want to use for other things.
 It will require reverse engineering to move this elsewhere, if they even remember the change in the game code that redirected execution out to this point.

-The idea with code injection frameworks is to cut down on the manual hex editing and allow code to be shared for insertion at any point in synthetic overlays--wherever there is free memory at any given point.
+The idea with code injection frameworks is to cut down on the manual hex editing and allow code to be shared for insertion at any point in code expansion areas--wherever there is free memory at any given point.

 ## Implementation Details
 When assembling and compiling code, an object file is produced.
 This can then be linked to specific addresses to create a linked object of a number of direct compiled objects that are all together.
 We can view these addresses, parse the symbol output with Python, and correlate it with our own custom format (also parsed by Python) that will fully automate the overlay process for us--all we have to edit is the code.